tellmewhy12/vscode-fileBG/README.md

 4. Don't forget to insert your own path to the FileBG.js file on your computer
 5. Run VSCode with Admin priviliges
 6. <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> -> Reload Custom CSS and JS, click Restart
+7. There will be a notice that vscode's files have been modified by the CSS loader, you can disable it with the cog and "Don't show again".

 It should work now!
 If it doesn't try to bugfix the Custom CSS JS loader extension.